Gardening is a beloved hobby for many seniors, but it can be challenging for those with mobility issues. This is where raised garden beds come in.

 Q: What are the most durable wood materials for raised garden beds?

 A: The most durable materials for raised garden beds are cedar, redwood, and composite wood.
-These materials resist rot, decay, and insects, ideal for long-lasting raised garden beds.
+These materials resist rot, decay, and insects, making them ideal for long-lasting raised garden beds.

 Q: How can I make raised garden beds wheelchair accessible?